 The worst occurred at the Mile 25 marker, which was slightly embarrassing.
 Many people were here cheering, and my hamstring completely cramped up to the point where I had to stop right in front of them.
 I grimaced in pain while I tried to stretch out the leg.
 Meanwhile the first-place woman caught and passed me here as I desperately tried to return to a trot.

-She put on some distance on me pretty quickly, but then had to resort to a walk.
+She put distance on me pretty quickly, but then had to resort to a walk.
 I was able to jog, but despite her walking, I was not able to catch her.
 Avoiding getting chicked today was not motivation enough to turn on the afterburners; my wheels had already fallen off and the axle had broke.
 I was just trying to get to the end without having to walk or stop again.

 With the finish line in sight, I was even able to pick up the pace a little—not full on sprint, but enough to feel respectable.
 “Here’s Felix Wong from Fort Collins, Colorado,” said the announcer.
 “Even finished under 3:35.”